papay0/papay0.github.io/src/pages/amazon-night-stand-2020/index.md

 ![Cables inside box](./cables-inside-box.png)

-But what about, if I want to add sometimes else to charge, should I really remove everything?
+But what about, if I want to add something else to charge, should I really remove everything?
 Obviously not, I created the first Amazon Window, sold separately, where you can access the only single slot still available for urgent need of charge.

 ![Amazon Window](./amazon-window.png)